RWTH-HPC/effort-log/README.md

 -   0.7 (February 2016):
     -   Added feature: Encryption is disabled by default.
 Add \`-config crypt\` to your qmake flags to enable encryption
-    -   Bug fix: Empty time stemps in the log files
+    -   Bug fix: Empty time stamps in the log files
 -   0.6 (January 2016):
     -   Bug fix:       Wrong interval length of the first logging event
     -   Added feature: Support for full 256-bit AES encryption of all project and log files
-    -   Bug fix: Appending an event failes due to encryption
+    -   Bug fix:       Appending an event fails due to encryption
 -   0.5 (December 2015):
     -   Added feature: Added milestones to projects
     -   Added feature: Added IDs to each logging event
     -   Bug fix:       Fixed US locale to unify data format of log files
     -   Bug fix:       Milestones have mismatching IDs between the logging event and the current milestone
 -   0.4 (December 2015):
     -   Added feature: Configuration unified in one dialog
     -   Added feature: Added appendix to log file at program startup
     -   Bug fix:       General fixes
 -   0.3 (November 2015):
     -   Added feature: New configuration window
     -   Added feature: Main window simplified
     -   Bug fix:       Errors with the generated JSON files
 -   0.2 (October 2015):
     -   Bug fix:       Improved JSON handling
 -   0.1 (September 2015): Initial release

 ## Related Publications